llesoil/input_sensitivity/results/RQS/RQ4/RQ4.md

 the best for at least one data set.
 We conclude that some form of algorithm selection is essential for achieving good performance"
 It is a quite common comment in many papers (e.g. paper 25 does the same remark).
-They try to quantify how it varies with inputs, which is quite the same as our RQ3.
+They try to quantify how it varies with inputs, which is quite the same as our RQ-C.

-Q4 :
+Q-D :
 No, it is dataset per dataset (but the algorithm selection part is interesting and looks like a first step of classification).
 Very interesting to test in terms of input sensitivity.